altra

 One advantage the Superior does have over barefoot style shoes is a little more protection.

-In a trail shoe, having a little more underfoot is an advantage for rough trails.
+Xero Shoes Hfs Review In a trail shoe, having a little more underfoot is an advantage for rough trails.
 You’re less likely to get spiked from a sharp rock or a tough tree root in the Superior.
 And to help that point a little further, the Superior comes with a plastic rock plate to lessen the blow.
+For more info on the fit, feel, and durability of the Altra Superior 6.0, head over to my full review.

 I still want Barefoot (Minimal) Shoes, but Altras sound too cushioned!
 What should I buy?